rickosborne/cascades/md/10-1-5-weather.md

 She tipped her head in the direction of First Class, so I followed her.

 Terry was seated in one of the jump seats, though he was no longer belted in.
-The seat next to him contained the remnants of a newspaper.
+The seat next to him contained the rifled remnants of a newspaper.
 It looked like he had spent his time during the storm reading every article on every page.

 Have I mentioned how boring these overnight flights can get?